abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 1. On **az800l06-vm0 \| Connect** page, scroll down and click **Select** option in **Native RDP** under **Most Common** section.

+1. Select the check box under the **Configure prerequisites for Native RDP** and click on **Configured** and wait for the configuration to be completed.

 1. On **Native RDP**, select **Download RDP File**,  follow prompts to connect to the target Azure VM.

 1. When **Enter your credentials** window prompted, click **More Choices** and select **Use a different acount**, specify the following values, and then select **OK**: